A Unified Framework for 10 TeV to EeV Diffuse Neutrino Sky and KM3-230213A: Models and Methods

 In the afterglow phase, we assume that a fraction $\epsilon_e$ ($\epsilon_p$) of the post-shock internal energy is carried by non-thermal electrons (protons) with a spectral index $s_e$ ($s_p$).
-Given the lack of direct observational constraints on proton acceleration, we adopt typical values of $\epsilon_p = 0.1$ and $s_p = 2$.
-While the kinetic energy $\mathcal{E}_k$ is estimated from the isotropic luminosity $10 \times L_{\gamma,\rm iso}\times T_{90}$, we treat $\epsilon_e$ and $s_e$ as free parameters.
-In this way, we break the inherent degeneracy between these variables, allowing the multi-wavelength light curves (Fig. \ref{fig:afterglow-lightcurve}) to focus on constraining the shock environment and microphysics.

-We then compute the high-energy neutrino production via photohadronic interactions between these protons and the synchrotron photon field.
-This framework ensures that the predicted neutrino flux is grounded in the observed shock evolution, which is constrained by the multi-wavelength data as discussed in the following subsection.
+We treat $\epsilon_e$ and $s_e$ as free parameters.
+The prior for $\epsilon_e$ is flat in log-space over the range $\log_{10} \epsilon_e \in [-2.0, -0.3]$, informed by systematic afterglow studies~\citep{Duran:2014naa,2011ApJ...726...75S,2014ApJ...785...29S}.
+The flat prior for $s_e$ is in the range of [2.05, 2.6], tailored to the observed properties of LL~GRBs 060218 and 100316D \citep{Campana:2006qe, 2011MNRAS.411.2792S}.
+Given the lack of direct observations to constrain proton acceleration, we adopt typical values of $\epsilon_p = 0.1$ and $s_p = 2$.